AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

       X := Tmp;  -- Y is computed to be out end Swap;

-Note that, in SPARK, a parameter which is not read but not updated on every path should be declared as **`in out`** as its final value may depend on its initial value.
+Note that, in SPARK, a parameter which is not read but not updated on every path should be declared as :ada:`in out` as its final value may depend on its initial value.

 +--------------------+----------------------+-----------------------+----------------+
 | Initial value read | Updated on some path | Updated on every path | Parameter mode |